eugenielai/eugenielai.github.io/posts/reviews.md

 Historically, Amazon has prohibited compensation for reviews but allowed businesses to incentivize their customers to share their “honest” opinion as long as the reviewers disclosed their affiliation with the business in their review text.
 Although, in theory, these reviewers could write their unbiased opinion on the product, studies have shown that these incentivized reviews have tended to be overwhelmingly biased in favour of the product being rated.

-In an effort to keep bias out of the review process, on October 6, 2016, Amazon announced to ban all incentivized reviews across the platform, which provides a natural shock as an exogenous variation that only directly affects incentivized reviews.
+In an effort to keep bias out of the review process, *on October 6, 2016, Amazon announced to ban all incentivized reviews across the platform*, which provides a natural shock as an exogenous variation that only directly affects incentivized reviews.
 Here I aim to examine whether review policy bans can reduce review manipulation on online platforms by answering:
 * **Question:** Did the ban on incentivized reviews have an impact on review manipulation?
 Specifically, did the ban change the nature and number of incentivized reviews?
 * **Hypothesis:** After the policy ban, there are more incentivized reviews.
 In addition, the characteristics of incentivized reviews also become more similar to natural reviews'.